-In this article, we’ll be discussing the three stages of the trivium in detail, as well as touching on why it is the best way to educate children.
-We’ll look at how classical education teaches children according to the developmental stages they are at, namely, poll-parrot in the grammar stage, pert in the logic stage, and poetic in the rhetoric stage.
+In this article, we’ll discuss the three stages of the trivium in detail and discuss why it is the best way to educate children.
+We’ll look at how classical education teaches children according to developmental stages: poll-parrot in the grammar stage, pert in the logic stage, and poetic in the rhetoric stage.

 Let’s get started!